 If you love this article, I also recommend:

-- 20 Amazing Off The Beaten Path in Florida Revealed by a Local!
+- 20 Amazing Off The Beaten Paths in Florida Revealed by a Local!

-- How to visit Ten Thousand Island, the hidden ecological paradise in Florida
+- Ten Thousand Island, the hidden ecological paradise in Florida

 - A complete guide to visiting Honeymoon Island State Park, FL